 When to Apply

 You must apply and be approved for the extension BEFORE your current I-20 expires.
 Normally, students should request an extension as soon as they learn it will be needed, not the day before expiration.
-ISAP cannot extend your I-20 dates after expiration.
-After expiration, you will be out of status, and a $410 Re-instatement application to the goverment is required, which takes several months.
+ISAP cannot extend your I-20 date after expiration.
+After expiration, you will be out of status, and a $410 re-instatement application to the government is required, which takes several months.
 Processing time is 3-5 business days once all materials for the extension are in order.

 You may apply for an extension of program if: